-Opportunity fund vs. 1031 exchange
+Opportunity zone fund vs. Section 1031 exchange

 Savvy investors are familiar with 1031 exchanges.
 And opportunity zones appear similar at first glance.
 But there are a few substantial differences, summarized below.

-In a 1031 exchange, and investor must reinvest both the principal and capital gain within 180 days.
+In a Section 1031 exchange, and investor must reinvest both the principal and capital gain within 180 days.
 And this transaction must be conducted through a qualified intermediary.

 With an opportunity zone investment, an investor is only responsible for rolling over the capital gains within 180 days.
 The investor is not required to deploy the entire gain, but only the rolled over portion is eligible for tax advantages.
 Moreover, the principal can be used for anything.
 It does not need to be rolled over.
 And, placing an investment in an opportunity fund is much more straightforward, with no intermediary required.